Download a copy of this Fact sheet: Provisional registration: Information for health services and employers (241KB).

 This fact sheet addresses common queries that you might have about the requirements for health services and/or employers who support nurses and/or midwives with provisional registration for supervised practice.
 It should be read in combination with the Policy: Re-entry to practice for nurses and midwives.

-Provisional registration enables these practitioners to complete a period of supervised practice or an NMBA approved re-entry to practice program.
-The requirements are set out in conditions applied to the registration.
+Provisional registration enables these practitioners to complete either a period of supervised practice or an NMBA approved re-entry to practice program.
+These requirements are set out in conditions applied to their registration.

-The provisional registration period is for 12 months and starts when the NMBA makes the decision.
+The provisional registration period is for 12 months and starts when the NMBA approves the practitioner's application.
 Renewal occurs on the anniversary of the initial registration date, noting that provisional registration may not be renewed more than twice.

-When the requirements of the supervised practice or re-entry to practice program conditions have been met, the practitioner is eligible to apply for general registration.
-Provisionally registered nurses and/or midwives suitability for registration has been assessed by the NMBA.
+When the requirements of the period of supervised practice or re-entry to practice program conditions have been met, the practitioner is eligible to apply for general registration.

 Before any supervised practice can take place, the nurse and/or midwife must:

-Nurses and/or midwives holding provisional registration for supervised practice must comply with the requirements and responsibilities specified in the NMBA Supervision guidelines for nursing and midwifery.
-The guidelines provide a resource for persons supervising nurses and/or midwives and sets out the following:
+Nurses and/or midwives with provisional registration for supervised practice must comply with the requirements and responsibilities specified in the Supervised practice framework.
+The framework provides a resource for persons supervising nurses and/or midwives and sets out the following:

 Table 1 provides an overview of the stages of supervision and the documentation requirements.
 When the requirements of the restrictions have been met, the practitioner is eligible to apply for general registration.